ARTbio/GalaxyKickStart/README.md

 # Requirements
   * The target Operational System must be a Ubuntu Trusty 64 bits (can be other one of Debian flavours, but it was tested in Ubuntu Trusty 64 bits).
   * The target Operational System must have at least 4GB of RAM.
-  * The target Operational System user must be in sudo group to do this (do not execute as root or with sudo).
+  * The target Operational System user must be in sudo group to do this.
   * The machine where the Ansible playbook will be execute (not the target) must have Ansible >= 1.8 (www.ansible.com) and a git client.

 # Ansible Galaxy instance